Wellness & Education

 Remember, no matter what type of exercise you’re doing, if it starts to hurt, stop doing it.
 Your fitness level won’t improve if you hurt yourself and are no longer able to exercise.
 If pain continues, see your healthcare provider.

-And finally, try to find something you enjoy doing and/or something that you have to do anyway.
+Finally, try to find something you enjoy doing and/or something that you have to do anyway.
 It will be much easier to stick to your plan if you’re having fun.
 It will also be much easier if it’s part of something you’re already doing.
-For example, if you decide to walk to work instead of driving, then you only need to make a minor alteration in a routine you already follow: getting to and from work.
+For example, if you decide to walk to work instead of driving, then you only need to make a minor alteration in a routine you already follow, getting to and from work.
 Instead of implementing a whole new habit, you’re merely tweaking an established one.
 This type of plan can take a lot less self-discipline to maintain.